 Password-based authentication uses the first of these authentication methods — it verifies that you know something only the user you're logging in as would know: their password, pin, passphrase, or any other secret shared between the user and the service.

-To prevent attackers being able to access your account in case an app’s authentication data is leaked through a hack, the app doesn’t actually store the password, but a hashedversion of it.
+To prevent attackers being able to access your account in case an app’s authentication data is leaked through a hack, the app doesn’t actually store the password, but a hashed2 version of it.

-Roughly speaking, the hash of your password is like an encrypted version of your password, except that given your password’s hash, it’s very hard (near-impossible, if hashed correctly) to retrieve the original password.
+Roughly speaking, the hash of your password is like an encrypted version of your password, except that given your password’s hash, it’s very hard (near-impossible, if hashed correctly) to retrieve the original password3.

 Limitations of passwords